Social Emotional Learning & Mindfulness

-Social and emotional learning (SEL) is the process through which children acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
+Social Emotional Learning (SEL) is the process through which children acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.

-CBA takes a holistic approach to preparing our students for success in life by incorporating mindfulness into our curriculum.
+CBA takes a holistic approach to preparing our students for success in life by incorporating mindfulness and yoga into our curriculum.
 Numerous studies show that with regular practice, mindfulness helps to improve attention spans, regulate emotions, improve self-compassion, and reduce anxiety.
-Margaret Meyers, middle school director, is a certified instructor with Mindful Schools, an organization devoted to training educators and parents in the practice of mindfulness, developed the school's mindfulness program that incorporates techniques including meditation, breath work and mind-body awareness.
+Margaret Meyers, director of enrollment management, is a certified instructor with Mindful Schools, an organization devoted to training educators and parents in the practice of mindfulness, developed the school’s mindfulness program that incorporates techniques including meditation, breath work and mind-body awareness.